 As a disability advocate and writer, I have seen dogs assist disabled people in many amazing ways.
 Here are some things to keep in mind when interacting with people with disabilities and their service animals.

 Dogs can serve disabilities in various ways.
 Here are some of the most common.

 Guide Dogs for the Blind

 We commonly think of service dogs as guides to the blind, helping their owners to avoid obstacles.
 According to the website Healthy Pets, these animals are also taught “willful disobedience.”
 Dogs will disobey their owners if a command puts the handlers in harm's way, such as trying to lead the dog into a busy street.

 Hearing dogs help people with hearing loss by alerting them to sounds such as a baby crying, a doorbell, or a phone ringing.
 They can also lead their handlers to the source of noises.
 Handlers can take cues from how their dogs react to their environment.
 For example, a dog may turn to look at something or stop abruptly, prompting the handler to do the same.

+Some service dogs undergo special training to serve people with chronic illnesses.
 According to Diabetic Alert Dogs of America, these service animals are able to warn people with diabetes when their blood glucose is low (hypoglycemia) or high (hyperglycemia) blood sugar before the levels become dangerous.

 According to the Epilepsy Foundation, these dogs warn people with epilepsy or family members when a seizure is coming.
-They are trained to lie next to a person who is seizing to protect the person from injury, and to break the fall of a seizing person.
+They are trained to lie next to a person who is seizing to protect the person from injury and to break the fall of a seizing person.
 Some are able to activate a special device that starts an alarm.

 Assistants to the Physically Disabled